-- a) Existing native vegetation and other natural features located within the LCS, including a minimum of 37 acres of upland native vegetation, shall be preserved. b) Interconnectivity shall be provided between uses within the LCS.
-This shall not - preclude the use of security gates within the RR PUD.
+Italicized indicates text to be relocated.
+Source is noted in bolded brackets [Relocated from:].

-A neighborhood serving commercial store of up to 3,500 square feet shall be permitted within the RVPD to serve campers, or should the RVPD be abandoned, the neighborhood store may be incorporated into a RR-PUD. - d) Golf courses are prohibited within the LCS.
+EXHIBIT P

-6) Additional Notification Requirements
+LION COUNTRY SAFARI

-Pursuant to the adoption of a LCS Overall Master Plan, any subsequent applications for a Development Order Amendment within the boundaries of any designated Open Space Preserve Areas or associated RR-PUD shall provide for the following notification to all affected land owners and Property Owners Associations, as follows:
+SUMMARY OF AMENDMENTS (Updated 5/27/11) a) Existing native vegetation and other natural features located within the LCS including a minimum of 37 acres of upland native vegetation, shall be preserved If higher quality upland native vegetation is found within PUD development areas this vegetation shall be preserved in accordance with Art.
+14.C.7.B.3 Establishing Native Upland Preserves. b) Interconnectivity shall be provided between uses within the LCS.
+This shall no preclude the use of security gates within the RR PUD. c) A neighborhood serving commercial store of up to 3,500 square feet shall be permitted within the RVPD to serve campers, or should the RVPD be abandoned, the neighborhood store may be incorporated into a RR-PUD. d) Golf courses are prohibited within the LCS.
+6) Additional Notification Requirements Pursuant to the adoption of a LCS Overall Master Plan, any subsequent applications for a Development Order Amendment within the boundaries of any designated Oper Space Preserve Areas or associated RR-PUD shall provide for the following notification to all affected land owners and Property Owners Associations, as follows: a) The Notice shall describe the applicant's request for a DOA:

-- a) The Notice shall describe the applicant's request for a DOA; - b) The list of landowners and Property Owners' Association(s) shall be pursuant to the latest PBC Property Appraisal list; - The Notice shall be sent to the landowners and Property Owners' Association(s) by certified mail within ten days of filing its applications; and, - d) The applicant shall provide to the Zoning Division a copy of the Notice and written confirmation the Notice requirements have been satisfied.
+- The list of landowners and Property Owners' Association(s) shall be pursuant to the latest PBC Property Appraisal list; - The Notice shall be sent to the landowners and Property Owners' Association(s) by certified mail within ten days of filing its applications; and, - The applicant shall provide to the Zoning Division a copy of the Notice and written confirmation the Notice requirements have been satisfied.